CHOREOGRAPHY PROJECT - 2021/2

 Allow students to understand and apply practice and theory in collaborative work that is centred on the concepts related to performance, expanded notions of choreography and practice as research.
 Lecture-seminars allow discussion of relevant theories best explored in a discursive mode and also allow for exploration of theory in practice and vice versa.
 Workshops diversify the approaches covered in the module and reflect current practices in the field; they also allow networking for students and the university and providing research informed teaching.

-The learning and teaching methods include: Practical workshops, lectures, seminar discussions, performance analysis, self-directed research, one-to-one and/or group supervision.
+The learning and teaching methods include: Practical workshops, lectures, seminar discussions, performance analysis, self-directed research, one-to-one and/or group supervision within hybrid, on-line, and in-studio environments.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.